borgr/USim/README.md

 `pip install tupa`

-you should also have a trained model, already trained ones could be acquired from [here](https://github.com/danielhers/tupa)
+you should also have a trained model, pretrained ones could be acquired from [here](https://github.com/danielhers/tupa).

 In addition ucca and the modules for required align submodule should also be installed